Photo Credits: eBay.com

 Argan oil helps prevent hair loss by ensuring that you don’t lose more follicles than what you are able to grow.
 When this happens, hair loss will be noticeable.
-Numerous studies on argan oil’s effect on hair re-growth show it can stimulate the scalp with the vitamin E in argan oil to produce more hair.
+Numerous studies on argan oil’s effect on hair re-growth show in argan oil to produce more hair.
 Additionally, studies have indicated it is able to help hair grow faster in a shorter period.

 Argan Oil VS Castor Oil for Hair Growth

 Because you already know what argan is all about, it’s time you pick up in castor oil.
 Castor oil is, like coconut oil, less expensive than argan oil, and provides similar benefits like argan oil does.
 Most people use castor oil as a conditioning treatment and wash it off after an hour or two from application time.
 Both thicken hair, give it great shine, and nourish hair follicles for their production.